How to Decide Which College Is Best for You

 Keep an Open Mind When Choosing Schools.

-Although it's good to have some ideas about what sorts of colleges could be right for you, stay open to all the possibilities as you begin your search.
-Here are some ways to keep an open mind when deciding where to go to college.
+What else should you look for in a college?
+Although it's good to have some idea about what college could be right for you, stay open to all the possibilities as you begin your search.
+Here are some ways to keep an open mind when deciding where to go to college:

 Challenge your assumptions about what will work for you.
 Luis Martínez-Fernández, a history professor at the University of Central Florida, notes, "You may not think you're able to thrive in a large institution because you come from a small high school, but you may actually do better in that type of setting."